-Merlin, Otter Creek’s male otter, was born in 2004 (estimated).
-He arrived in 2006 from the Louisiana Zoo.
-He enjoyed swimming and relaxing, and is can be identified by his darker chin and throat coloring, his larger size, and his “milk mustache” coloring on his mouth.
+Merlin was born in 2004 (estimated) and arrived from the Louisiana Zoo in 2006.
+He enjoys swimming and relaxing and can be identified by his darker chin and throat coloring, his larger size, and his “milk mustache” coloring on his mouth.

 Arthur was found orphaned, weak, and dehydrated on the side of a road in Austin, TX.
 After several weeks of round-the-clock care by the Aquarium’s marine mammal and veterinary teams, this little guy regained enough strength to begin eating on his own and quickly became much more active and alert!
 Because of his very young age, Arthur has been deemed non-releasable and became part of our family here at TSA.

-Arthur is currently learning a variety of different behaviors with a focus on husbandry or medical behaviors.
-He weighs a whopping 5.0 kg and recently participated in his first two voluntary injections!
-Arthur is currently spending his time on exhibit at Otter Creek during the day, hanging out with his buddy Fisher and playing with shells and rocks.
+Arthur has learned a variety of different behaviors with a focus on husbandry or medical behaviors.
+Arthur spends his time on exhibit at Otter Creek during the day, hanging out with his buddy Fisher and playing with shells and rocks.

-When the Wildlife Rescue team rescued Arthur back in April, we discussed how vital companionship would be to Arthur’s development.
+When the Wildlife Rescue team rescued Arthur in April 2020, they discussed how vital companionship would be to Arthur’s development.
 Although Otter Creek's longtime resident, Merlin, is still around, his age did not make him the best candidate to keep up with an energetic, young otter pup.
 Thus, the Aquarium started reaching out to other animal rescue programs in the state to see if it could find a young rescue otter that was unable to be released into the wild.
 After weeks of searching, the Aquarium finally found Fisher!